Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 Are detached homes the main Mono segment?

 Yes.
-Mono is almost exclusively detached in this dataset.
-All 21 January-to-May 2026 Mono sales were detached homes, and the May 2026 monthly sales were also entirely detached.
+Mono was entirely detached in this dataset.
+All 36 January-to-July 2026 Mono sales were detached homes, and all 11 July 2026 sales were detached.

 What does the Mono YTD 2026 data show?